Want to learn more composition and arrangement tactics? You might like my book.

 The problem might be that their intro sounds too boring.
 Okay, go listen to some intros.

 Listening is essential.
 You need to listen to tracks that have good drums.
-Not only do you need to listen, you need to analyse them.
+Not only do you need to listen, you need to analyze them.
 Take down notes, question why they used particular sounds, think about how strong the groove is and what sounds are contributing to it the most.

 In other words, it’s active listening.
 Treat it as production time and spend 30-60 minutes listening to tracks, specifically the drums in those tracks.